WackoKacko/NAU7802_MicroPython/README.md

 I've been developing in Pymakr on VSCode, which is why the contents of this repo are what they are.
 It's pretty neat, I recommend it, despite its 2-star rating on the VSCode extensions page.
 Here's a nice tutorial on how to use it: [link](https://www.youtube.com/watch?v=YOeV14SESls).
 I've included a blinkLED example at the bottom of _main.py_ in case you'd like a sanity check.

-There is a translation of the CompleteScale example from Sparkfun ([link](https://github.com/sparkfun/SparkFun_Qwiic_Scale_NAU7802_Arduino_Library/blob/master/examples/Example2_CompleteScale/Example2_CompleteScale.ino)), but it doesn't yet run well with this library.
-You'll find it [here](https://github.com/longapalooza/nau7802py/blob/master/Example2_CompleteScale.py), in the original NAU7802 Python library repo.
-I'm trying to get it functional, but maybe without EEProm.
+I've made a translation of the CompleteScale example from Sparkfun ([link](https://github.com/sparkfun/SparkFun_Qwiic_Scale_NAU7802_Arduino_Library/blob/master/examples/Example2_CompleteScale/Example2_CompleteScale.ino)). ("FullScale.py" in this fork/repo).
+One thing I had to change was adding a button to do taring and calibration because implementing non-blocking user input over USB turned out to be too much of a headache for me.
+Short press is tare, long press is calibration.

 Hope I helped someone.